-- Conservative measures, these include painkillers anti-inflammatories, using a walking stick, shoe insoles and knee braces. - A unicompartmental (or partial) knee replacement.
+- Conservative measures, these include painkillers antiinflammatories, using a walking stick, shoe insoles and knee braces. - Accepting the pain caused and limitations that your arthritic knee places on your quality of life and deciding to live as you are, doing nothing and not having an operation. - A unicompartmental (or partial) knee replacement.
 This replaces the osteoarthritic side of the joint and replaces it with metal and plastic.
 This is still a knee replacement, it does not allow you to return to high impact activities (e.g. running).
 In younger patients it is likely to wear out and require revision. - Total knee replacement.
 This remains an option but in younger patients it too is likely to wear out and require revision.
 It also will not let you return to high impact activities.